 No, mealybugs are not known to be harmful to dogs, cats or any other pets.

-Although the answer is, eventually yes, mealybugs can survive underwater for a long time, and we would not recommend trying to drown them as a means to destroy them.
+Although the answer is, eventually yes, mealybugs can survive underwater for a long time, and we would not recommend trying to drown mealybugs as a means to destroy them.

 Yes, mealybugs can most certainly infest a house.
-They can get inside in contaminated potting mix, other plants, fruit, veg or flowers.
-Young mealies are fast crawlers and can even get in through gaps in the window as they are tiny.
+They can get indoors in contaminated potting mix, other plants, fruit, veg, flowers or even on you.

 Yes, mealybugs can live in the soil.
 Ground mealybugs are subterranean and feed on plants roots.
 They can also hide and lay eggs in bigger chunks of the potting mix (pine bark fines etc.)